awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v2-administration.md

 ## Converting a provisioned writer or reader to Aurora Serverless v2<a name="aurora-serverless-v2-converting-from-provisioned"></a>

  You can convert a provisioned DB instance to use Aurora Serverless v2\.
-To do so, you follow the procedure in [Modify a DB instance in a DB cluster](Aurora.Modifying.md#Aurora.Modifying.Instance)\.
+To do so, you follow the procedure in [Modifying a DB instance in a DB cluster](Aurora.Modifying.md#Aurora.Modifying.Instance)\.
 The cluster must meet the requirements in [Requirements for Aurora Serverless v2](aurora-serverless-v2.requirements.md)\.
 For example, Aurora Serverless v2 DB instances require that the cluster be running certain minimum engine versions\.

  Suppose that you are converting a running provisioned cluster to take advantage of Aurora Serverless v2\.
 In that case, you can minimize downtime by converting a DB instance to Aurora Serverless v2 as the first step in the switchover process\.
 For the full procedure, see [Switching from a provisioned cluster to Aurora Serverless v2](aurora-serverless-v2.upgrade.md#aurora-serverless-v2.switch-from-provisioned)\.